1 Starting with Access

 1.6.1 Backup

-When you restore data or objects from a backup, you want to know which database the backup came from and when the backup was created.
-Therefore, it is usually a good idea to use the proposed default file name.
+When restoring from a backup, it helps to know which database it came from and when it was created.
+Using the default file name is a good practice.

 ACCDB